m4ttsch/omscs-notes-notes/operating-systems/thread-design-considerations.md

 ## Thread Data Structures: At Scale
 If we have multiple processes, we will need copies of the user level thread structures, process control blocks, and kernel level thread structures to represent every aspect of every process.

 We need to start maintaining relationships among these data structures.
-The user level library keeps track all of the user level threads for a given process, so there is a relationship between the user level threads and the process control block that represents that process.
+The user level library keeps track of all of the user level threads for a given process, so there is a relationship between the user level threads and the process control block that represents that process.
 For each process, we need to keep track of the kernel level threads that execute on behalf of the process, and for each kernel level thread, we need to keep track of the processes on whose behalf we execute.

 If the system has multiple CPUs, we need to have a data structure to represent those CPUs, and we need to maintain a relationship between the kernel level threads and the CPUs they execute on.